taybro23/tbphotography_ms1/README.md

 ### **Across All Pages.**

 * Navbar
-  * The navbar is has been set to "fixed top" so that it will alway be accessible and pages can easily be navigated between.
+  * The navbar has been set to "fixed top" so that it will alway be accessible and pages can easily be navigated between.
 This improves overall user experience.
   * Underline used in CSS to show which page the user is currently on.
 * Responsive design
   * My website was built mobile first and is fully responsive.
 This was done using Bootstrap.
 * Hover effects
-  * I used hover effects throughout the website to make the site more visually appealing and to help users navigate more easily.
+  * I have used hover effects throughout the website to make the site more visually appealing and to help users navigate more easily.
 * Colour scheme
   * I used background colours throughout my site to differentiate between sections.
-This makes it more pleasing to the eye and helps to break the view up from a pure white background features on many sites.
+This makes it more pleasing to the eye and helps to break the view up from a pure white background featured on many sites.

 ### **Home.**
 * Large homepage image